 distagesupports resources and lifecycle natively and guarantees proper cleanups even when something went wrong.

-distageis non-invasive and designed to not impact the way your Scala code is written.
-It just removes all the initialization boilerplate.
+distageis designed to not impact the way your Scala code is written, it just removes all the initialization boilerplate.
 You don’t need to learn magic tricks to write components in a distage application.